otoolej/ms_rocket/README.md

 following reference for more details:

-`C Lundy & JM O'Toole (2021) 'Random Convolution Kernels with Multi-Scale Decomposition for Preterm EEG Inter-burst Detection' European Signal Poces Conf (EUSIPCO), 2021.`
+`C Lundy & JM O'Toole (2021) 'Random Convolution Kernels with Multi-Scale Decomposition for Preterm EEG Inter-burst Detection' European Signal Processing Conference (EUSIPCO), 2021.`

 Please cite the above reference if using this code to generate new results.